 One of the key activities in the NOAA Strategic Plan Mission Goal 3 (Reduce Society's Risks from Weather and Water Impacts) is to improve the understanding and prediction of tropical cyclones (TCs).
 The National Centers for Environmental Prediction (NCEP) National Hurricane Center (NHC) is responsible for forecasting TCs in the Atlantic and East Pacific basins, while the Environmental Modeling Center (EMC) provides NWP guidance for the forecasters.
 Together they have made great strides in improving forecasts of TC track.
 With support from the research community, forecast errors of TC track have decreased by about 50% over the past 30 years.
-However, there has been much less improvement in forecasts of TC intensity and rainfall.
-The lack of improvement in intensity and rainfall forecasting is largely the result of deficiencies in routinely collecting inner-core data and assimilating it into the modeling system, limitations in the numerical models themselves, and gaps in understanding of the physics of TCs and their interaction with the environment.
+However, there has been much less improvement in forecasts of TC intensity, structure, and rainfall.
+This lack of improvement is largely the result of deficiencies in routinely collecting inner-core data and assimilating it into the modeling system, limitations in the numerical models themselves, and gaps in understanding of the physics of TCs and their interaction with the environment.
 Accurate forecasts will rely heavily on the use of improved numerical modeling systems, which in turn will rely on accurate observational datasets for assimilation and validation.

-The next-generation TC model, HWRF, is now operational.
-It runs at high resolution (~9 km), using improved physical parameterizations.
-Such a configuration holds the hope of improving understanding and forecasting of TC track, intensity, structure, and rainfall.
+The operational TC model, HWRF, is run at 9 km grid length, using an assortment of physical parameterizations intended to represent subgrid-scale processes important in TC evolution.
+Such a modeling system holds the potential of improving understanding and forecasting of TC track, intensity, structure, and rainfall.
 In order to realize such improvements, however, new data assimilation techniques must be developed and refined, physical parameterizations must be improved and adapted for TC environments, and the models must be reliably evaluated against detailed observations from a variety of TCs and their surrounding environments.

-To conduct the research necessary to address the issues raised above, NOAA has proposed an experiment designed to improve operational forecasts of TC intensity, called the Intensity Forecasting EXperiment (IFEX).
-The IFEX goals, developed through a partnership involving the NOAA Hurricane Research Division (HRD), NHC, and EMC, are to improve operational forecasts of TC intensity and rainfall by providing data to improve the operational numerical modeling system (i.e., HWRF) and by improving understanding of the physics of intensity change and rainfall.
+To conduct the research necessary to address the issues raised above, since 2005 NOAA has been conducting an experiment designed to improve operational forecasts of TC intensity, called the Intensity Forecasting EXperiment (IFEX; Rogers et al., BAMS, 2006).
+The IFEX goals, developed through a partnership involving the NOAA Hurricane Research Division (HRD), NHC, and EMC, are to improve operational forecasts of TC intensity, structure, and rainfall by providing data to improve the operational numerical modeling system (i.e., HWRF) and by improving understanding of the relevant physical processes.
 These goals will be accomplished by satisfying a set of requirements and recommendations guiding the collection of the data:

-- Goal 1: Collect observations that span the TC lifecycle in a variety of environments; - Goal 2: Develop and refine measurement technologies that provide improved real-time monitoring of TC intensity, structure, and environment; - Goal 3: Improve understanding of the physical processes important in intensity change for a TC at all stages of its lifecycle;
+- Goal 1: Collect observations that span the TC life cycle in a variety of environments for model initialization and evaluation; - Goal 2: Develop and refine measurement technologies that provide improved real-time monitoring of TC intensity, structure, and environment;

+• Goal 3: Improve understanding of the physical processes important in intensity change for a TC at all stages of its lifecycle.

-A unique, and critical, aspect of IFEX is the focus on providing measurements of TCs at all stages of their life cycle, from pre-genesis to intensification and subsequent landfall, decay over water, or extratropical transition.
-The focus of hurricane research flights during the past 25 years has been on mature storms, leading to a dataset biased toward these types of systems.
+A unique, and critical, aspect of IFEX is the focus on providing measurements of TCs at all stages of their life cycle.
+The focus of hurricane research flights during the past 30 years has been on mature storms, leading to a dataset biased toward these types of systems.
 The strategy of observing the entire life cycle of a TC is new and unique, and it will provide invaluable information, particularly in sparsely observed environments.